datasciencenw/datasciencenw.github.io/pages/team.md

 In addition to his research, Nathaniel pursued his passion for education.
 He taught dozens of courses from the Bachelors to the PhD level in research methods, statistics, decision making, and R programming.
 While teaching, he self published a free, introductory e-book on R titled "YaRrr!
 The Pirate's Guide to R" that is being used by academic and industry professionals around the world to learn R. In 2017, he co-founded the Basel R Bootcamp, a company providing intensive programming workshops for academics and professionals in Switzerland.

 Nathaniel is a strong contributer to the open source community.
 He has written and maintains several open source R packages, including [FFTrees](https://github.com/ndphillips/FFTrees), [yarrr](https://github.com/ndphillips/yarrr), [ShinyPsych](https://github.com/ndphillips/ShinyPsych), and [VisualResume](https://github.com/ndphillips/VisualResume).

+In 2019, Nathaniel returned to his beloved home state of Oregon and founded Data Science Northwest.